dmitrymomot/gokit/scopes/README.md

 # Scopes Package

-A flexible authorization scopes management package for granular permission control in Go applications.
+A flexible scope management system for API authorization and OAuth-style permission handling.

 ## Installation